 Some experts believe that the left basal ganglia's use of the inhibitory neurotransmitter gamma-aminobutyric acid (GABA) in most of its neurons instead of the stimulating neurotransmitter glutamate adds to the difficulty of understanding its function.
 These neurons exert their activity by inhibiting the actions of their targets, so there are countless possibilities for reversals of their signs of influence.
 This creates the possibility for even more theories about which neural groups work together to accomplish their effects.

-Despite the importance of GABA in the left basal ganglia as a whole, one of its sections has a high concentration of cholinergic neurons.
+Despite the importance of GABA in the ganglia as a whole, one of its sections has a high concentration of cholinergic neurons.
 The cells within the striatum, although they comprise only a small portion of this ganglia as a whole, use the excitatory neurotransmitter acetylcholine almost exclusively.
 A significant amount of neurons in the region also use dopamine.
 This is the neurotransmitter thought to moderate both motivation and addiction as well as play a role in the progression of Parkinson's disease, so its importance to the overall function of the left basal ganglia cannot be overstated.